Description of the HTTP API

 }

-These two fields together make up the identifier of a quarantined object.
-To apply any action to a quarantined object with the help of the qentry_info, cure_qentry, delete_qentry or restore_qentry commands, you should specify the quarantined object general identifier—<entry ID>—written in the form of <entry_id>@<chunk_id>.
+A combination of these two fields in the form of <entry_id>@<chunk_id> represents the identifier of a quarantined object.
+This identifier is provided in all requests for performing actions under any quarantined object using the qentry_info, cure_qentry, delete_qentry and restore_qentry commands.
 The qentry_info command allows to get the detailed information about a quarantined object with a specified identifier.
 This command returns a QEntry object.

 {